edwinb-ai/BioMetaheuristics.jl/docs/src/examples.md

 # Examples

-Before we start, I will defined a seed to enable reproducibility of the results presented here
+Before we start, I will define a seed to enable reproducibility of the results presented here

 ```@example examples